theochem/.github/CONTRIBUTING.md

 Also use the issue to plan your changes.
 Try to solve only one problem at a time, rather than fixing multiple problems and adding several features at once.
+For example, see the [IOData issue on refactoring the continuous integration], which has been addressed in many pull requests.

 [issue]: https://docs.github.com/en/issues
 [assign yourself]: https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users
+[IOData issue on refactoring the continuous integration]: https://github.com/theochem/iodata/issues/313

 ### Development Setup